 Make the seasoning liquid

-- Add some salt and pepper to the lime liquid in the blender.
-Add the serrano chilies, garlic, freshly picked cilantro leaves, a tablespoon of red pickled onions, and 3 tablespoons of cucumber slices.
+- Add some salt and pepper to the remaining lime juice in the blender.
+Add the serrano peppers, garlic, freshly picked cilantro leaves, a tablespoon of red pickled onions, and 3 tablespoons of chopped cucumber.

-- Blend these ingredients together very well until you have a uniform, lump-free liquid.
+- Using a food processor, blend these ingredients together very well until you have a uniform, lump-free liquid.

 Assemble your Aguachile Verde